lefortalberic/MsFEM/README.md

 # MsFEM
-Implemantation of MsFEM for reaction-diffusion equations.
+Implementation of MsFEM for reaction-diffusion equations.
 In FreeFEM and Matlab.